-Beef Hide is very high in collagen, a type of protein that is quite important for holding bones and skin tissues in place.
+Chewing is one of the best mental and physical activities a dog can participate in!
+Natural hide is very high in collagen, a type of protein which is important for holding bones and skin tissue in place.

-Although we see most dogs take to the hides right away, sometimes they just don’t know how to get started!
+Although we see most dogs take to the hides right away, sometimes they just don’t know how to get started.

 There are a couple things you can do to try and get them going, and once they start, they typically go back to it without any assistance.

-Put a little coconut oil or peanut butter on an edge.
+Option 1: A Little Something Put a little coconut oil or peanut butter on an edge.
 This will get them licking, which should turn into heavy duty chewing!

-Take some treats (preferably Farm Hounds beef organ) and place 1-2 pieces inside the roll.
+Option 2: Hide Some Treats Take some treats (like ourbeef organ!) and place 1-2 pieces inside the roll.
 This gives the pup a “target” zone and they will instinctively know where to start working to try and access the treat.
 Once started, they should just end up enjoying the chewing!

-Soak one side in about 1/4in of water.
+Option 3: Soak An Edge Soak one side in about 1/4in of water.
 This will soften up an edge, making it a more appealing chew, and gives the dog an easier starting point.